 - The CET1 capital ratio requirement includes a minimum of 4.5%, the Tier 1 capital ratio requirement includes a minimum of 6.0% and the Total capital ratio requirement includes a minimum of 8.0%.
 These requirements also include the capital conservation buffer requirements, consisting of a buffer of 2.5%, the G-SIB surcharge of 2.5% (Method 2) and the countercyclical capital buffer, which the FRB has set to zero percent. - The G-SIB surcharge is updated annually based on financial data from the prior year and is generally applicable for the following year.
 The G-SIB surcharge is calculated using two methodologies, the higher of which is reflected in the firm's risk-based capital requirements.
 The first calculation (Method 1) is based on the Basel Committee's methodology which, among other factors, relies upon measures of the size, activity and complexity of each G-SIB.
-The second calculation (Method 2) uses similar inputs but includes a measure of reliance on short-term wholesale funding. - The Tier 1 leverage ratio requirement is a minimum of 4%.
+The second calculation (Method 2) uses similar inputs, but includes a measure of reliance on shortterm wholesale funding. - The Tier 1 leverage ratio requirement is a minimum of 4%.
 The SLR requirement of 5% includes a minimum of 3% and a 2% buffer applicable to G-SIBs.

-For a detailed description of regulatory capital reforms that impact us, see "Regulation" in Part I, Item 1 "Business" in our 2020 Form 10-K and "Regulatory and Other Matters" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+See "Regulation" in Part I, Item 1 "Business" in the 2020 Form 10-K and "Regulatory and Other Matters" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about regulatory capital reforms that impacts the firm.